NREL/cpd-docs/docs/search-database.md

 ### Add Search Criteria

 Add criteria to your search by clicking the "Add Criterion" button.
 Select the criterion you want using the "Select a criterion" dropdown.
-See the [CPD Quick Guide](https://cpd.chemcatbio.org/parameter-guide) or [Parameter Guide](/parameter-guide) section of this site for an explanation of each parameter that can be added as a search criterion.
+See the [CPD Parameter Guide](https://cpd.chemcatbio.org/parameter-guide) or the [Parameter Guide](/parameter-guide) page on this site for an explanation of each parameter that can be added as a search criterion.

 _Example of adding an Adsorbate="HNOH" search criterion (GIF):_